Jackson, Mississippi Expands Use Of In-Pipe Technology For Municipal Wastewater Treatment

-Wheaton, IL — The City of Jackson, MS expanded its use of In-Pipe Technology® (In-Pipe) in an effort to improve overall operating efficiency and performance of its treatment plants and sewer collection systems.
+WHEATON, IL — The City of Jackson, MS expanded its use of In-Pipe Technology® (In-Pipe) in an effort to improve the overall operating efficiency and performance of its treatment plants and sewer collection systems.

 With a population of approximately 180,000, Jackson is served by three wastewater treatment plants (WWTP).
 Severn Trent Environmental Services provides contract Operations and Maintenance of the city's three plants and ninety-two pump stations.

 Jackson first contracted with In-Pipe in 2003, using its wastewater treatment technology to control odors; reduce fats, oil & grease in the collection system; and reduce sludge at the two million gallons a day (MGD) Trahon WWTP.
 The new contract expands In-Pipe treatment to thirty-five MGD, covering the Trahon and Savannah wastewater collection systems and treatment plants.